Net Worth Percentile Calculator

 What the Numbers Mean

 A negative net worth simply means liabilities exceed assets — common among younger adults with student loans.
-A positive and growing net worth over time is the goal.
+A positive and growing net worth over time is what many people track toward.
 These calculations are estimates based on your inputs and simplified benchmark formulas.

 Why Your Debt-to-Asset Ratio Matters Too